NASEF Announces Preliminary Findings on Diversity, Inclusion, and STEAM Learning Achieved through High School Esports

 This behavior change illustrates the importance of NASEF’s core values of Opportunity, with a safe and engaging space for all students to connect, play, learn, and grow, as well as Diversity, developing strong character and self-identity so that all participants celebrate individuality and differences.

-NASEF will continue to work with UC Irvine to research the esports culture and develop ways to improve it, student by student and club by club.
-Simultaneously, NASEF and UC Irvine are conducting in-depth evaluations to determine best methods to utilize esports as a learning platform, analyzing and creating strong alignment of classroom standards to the NASEF program for educational gains – in addition to the fun of playing esports with friends!
+NASEF will continue to work with students to build a positive environment in their esports clubs.
+Simultaneously, NASEF is also working with UC Irvine's well-known games and learning expert Constance Steinkuehler, Ph.D., to conduct rigorous in-depth evaluations to determine best methods to utilize esports as a learning platform, analyzing and creating strong alignment of classroom standards to the NASEF program for educational gains – in addition to the fun of playing esports with friends!

 In just a year of existence, NASEF is positively impacting students in clubs in 32 United States and two provinces in Canada, with many more preparing to join for the fall 2019 season.
 Students will reap social and educational benefits through participation in esports tournaments in a variety of popular titles, Beyond the Game challenges, state-approved English Language Arts and Career Technical Education, and structured coaching and mentoring, all offered FREE to all participants.